onpage-dev/woocommerce-onpage/README.md

 ## Importing relations
-__NOTE:__ Only works for category-subcategory

-Relations will not be imported by default.
+Wordpress relations (e.g. linking products with categories) is not be imported by default.
 You can specify, for each resource, wich relation to set the term parent.